gobysec/GobyExtension/README.md

 # Overview

-Goby has built-in expansion capabilities.
-Under the extension API blessing, the goby-supported parts can be customized or enhanced.
+Goby has built-in API extension capabilities. allowing goby-supported parts to be customized or enhanced.

 This document includes following items:

  - How to build, run, debug, test and release extensions.
  - How to use goby’s extensions and API better.
- - Guidelines and code example which help you get started quickly.
+ - Guidelines and code example to help you get started quickly.

 ## What can extensions do?

-1. Expend the workbench by adding custom components and views to interface.
+1. Expand the workbench by adding custom components and views to interface.

 If you want to have a general overview of all APIs, please refer to the function overview.
 The extension has included code example and guide.